NOSALRO/nosalro.github.io/src/publications.md

    [(view online)](https://nosalro.github.io/andps)
    [(code)](https://github.com/NOSALRO/andps)

-### 1. Chatzilygeroudis, K., Dionis, T., Mouret, J.-B. 2024. **RobotDART: a versatile robot simulator for robotics and machine learning researchers**. *Journal of Open Source Software (JOSS).*
+### 1. Chatzilygeroudis, K., Totsila, D., Mouret, J.-B. 2024. **RobotDART: a versatile robot simulator for robotics and machine learning researchers**. *Journal of Open Source Software (JOSS).*

    **Abstract:** *Robot simulation plays a pivotal role in robotics and machine learning research, offering a cost-effective and safe means to develop, validate, and benchmark algorithms in various scenarios.
 With the growing complexity of robotic systems and the increasing demand for data-driven approaches in machine learning, there is a pressing need for versatile and efficient robot simulators that cater to the diverse requirements of researchers.
 In response to this demand, we introduce RobotDART, a high-performance and versatile robot simulator designed to empower researchers in robotics and machine learning with a powerful and flexible simulation environment.*